Coronavirus Response and Previous Updates

 We reach this difficult decision with one purpose in mind: to keep as many members of the Keystone community as safe and healthy as possible during this historic and critical time.
 While we originally considered resuming face-to-face classes and reopening residence halls sometime in April, ongoing developments with COVID-19 and continued requirements from local, state, and federal governments have made that decision no longer possible.
 From a practical standpoint, shifting back to in-person classes, even if that were possible, with only two weeks left in the semester would neither be practical nor feasible.

 We will continue to monitor this situation and act in accordance with federal and state guidelines and requirements.
 We also realize there will be additional questions by our students, faculty, and staff.
-We have attempted to address as many of those concerns as possible in the attached FAQ’s.
 If you have additional questions, please feel free to contact individual members of our faculty and staff as warranted.

 Of course, these are highly unsettling times for everyone, not only at Keystone but throughout the nation and around the world.
 Keystone College will continue to act with the health, safety, and well-being of our entire college community as our top priority.
 Our mission and tradition has always been to care about everyone and now is the time for all of us to continue to carry on that tradition each and every day.
 We also know that Keystone will emerge from this crisis more united than ever.
 Because of this confidence, we can say, “Believe, Belong, Become” at Keystone College.